 - Blaming people or situations other than the addict – To protect the addict from the consequences of drug abuse, the enabler might accuse other people of causing drug abuse

 - Resenting the addict – The result of the above behaviors is that the enabler will likely feel angry and hurt.
-She may act on these feelings by resenting the addict all while continuing to enable the addiction.
+They may act on these feelings by resenting the addict all while continuing to enable the addiction.

 If you notice these behaviors in yourself or a loved one, then know that they may enable addiction.